hafizkh/Digital-Reminder/README.md

 # To Do Application
 ### Deployement

-- Deployement would be taken place
+- Deployement would be taken place once application would be done

 ### Uses:
 - Can be used to note down daily tasks